jungvonmatt/contentful-ssg/packages/contentful-ssg/README.md

   transform: (context) => {
     const { utils } = context;
     try {
-      // You can overwrite the default wait timeout of 10000ms using the second parameter const linkedContext = await utils.waitFor('<contentful-id>', 5000);
+      // You can overwrite the default wait timeout of 20000ms using the second parameter const linkedContext = await utils.waitFor('<contentful-id>', 5000);

       // Do something usefull with the transformed data
       // which you can't do with context.entryMap.get('<contentful-id>')

     } catch (error) {
-      // Entry isn't available or the transform method for the entry throws an error }
+      // Entry isn't available, the transform method for the entry throws an error
+      // or we encountered a cyclic dependency
+    }

     return { ...content };